diegolamonica/EUCookieLaw/readme.md

 * `message` is the message used by the default confirmation dialog.
 In the case of `showBanner`, the `message` can be an HTML content.
 * `showAgreement` is the callback method that will show the dialog with the user agreement about the cookie usage.
-If you use a syncronous mode to show a dialog (eg. `confirm` method) the `showAgreement` must return `true` if the user have accepted the agreement, in all other cases (user rejected the agreement or in asyncronous mode) it must return `false`.
+If you use a synchronous mode to show a dialog (eg. `confirm` method) the `showAgreement` must return `true` if the user have accepted the agreement, in all other cases (user rejected the agreement or in asynchronous mode) it must return `false`.
 * `showBanner` (`boolean`)if you want to show a banner at the top of your page you need to set tis option to `true`.
 * `bannerTitle` (only if `showBanner` is `true`) the banner title
 * `agreeLabel` (only if `showBanner` is `true`) the agree button label.
 Default is `I agree`
 * `disagreeLabel` (only if `showBanner` is `true`) the disagreement button label.
 Default is `Disagree`
 * `reload` if `true` the page will be refreshed after the user accepts the agreement.
 This is useful is used in conjunction with the server side part.
+* `tag` (only if `showBanner` is `true`) if defined the script will use it as predefined tag for title content of the banner.

 Once `UECookieLaw` is initialized, you can access some useful methods in your JavaScript: